streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

     ]
 }
 ~~~
-{: #moq-transport-catalog-snippet title="An Example of the Different Tracks"}
+{: #moq-transport-catalog-snippet title="An example of the different tracks."}

-## Problem
+## The Problem and Solution Approaches
-A relay does not have access/visibility to the catalog.
+Relays do not have access/visibility to the catalog.
 Therefore, they are unaware when two tracks are alternates.
 An example of the existing SUBSCRIBE message format is shown below.

 ~~~
 SUBSCRIBE Message {